oceaneos/MapBox/readme.md

 ## Process a single file

-* This GDAL code will process a single file, there are manual steps that will need to be overcome before fully automation takes place
+* This GDAL code will process a single file

 ```sh
 gdal_translate -of VRT MY1DMM_CHLORA_2016-07-01_rgb_3600x1800.TIFF clut.vrt